Dulce Quintana

 Dulce María Quintana Giménez (born 6 February 1989) is a Paraguayan footballer who plays as a defender for Spanish club SE AEM and the Paraguay women's national team.
+Previously, she was also part of the Paraguay women's U20 team.

 Club career

 Quintana spent most of her early career playing for clubs in Brazil and Chile.
 She won the 2016 Copa Libertadores Femenina with Club Sportivo Limpeño, before securing a move to RCD Espanyol of Spain in January 2017.

 International career

 Quintana represented Paraguay at two South American U-20 Women's Championship editions (2006 and 2008).
 At senior level, she played in four Copa América Femenina editions (2006, 2010 and 2014), captaining her side in the 2022 edition.